syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Editing.md

    ![](Editing_images/Editing_img22.png)

-   _Figure : Creating a New Entity Data Model_
+   Creating a New Entity Data Model
+   {:.caption}

 8. Select the ADO.NET Entity Data Model template, give the Entity Data Model the name Northwind.edmx, and click the Add button.
 Click Add to launch the Data Model Wizard.